igal-abachi-dev/Helix-Save/README.md

 *   **Hardware Binding (optional):** Includes a local KeyStore that binds save files to the specific machine/installation (Anti-Cheat / Anti-Sharing).
 *   **Zero-Copy Loading:** Optimized `Span<byte>` and `ReadOnlyMemory<byte>` paths to minimize GC pressure during gameplay.
 *   **Type Safe** The header includes a **SHA-256 Hash** of the C# Class Type. won't load wrong classes
+*   **Repairable:** Includes tool to export binary data to JSON for debugging or fixing user issues. and import back to binary , for user settings
+*   **Flexibility:** can extract msgpack uncompressed payload and strip envelop , to use interop with other langs/net streams , can save uncompressed , can save without bak file for big downloads caches use case

 No corruption on crash/power loss:
 Atomic File.Replace + Flush(true)